dsplay/template-boilerplate-react/README.md

 ### Using `dsplay-data.js` vars in template

-In this project you can access the values of `dsplay-data.js` through window global object.
+In this project, you can access the values of `dsplay-data.js` through `window` global object.

 Here is a small snippet showing how to get media duration inside a React component: